AlexJMartinez/studio_ghibli_cli/README.md

 # StudioGhibliCli

-This gem is a CLI project and simple demonstration of OOP and utilizing either an API or Scraper to pull information from the internet for use in my program.
+This gem is a CLI project and simple demonstration of OOP utilizing either an API or Scraper to pull information from the internet for use in my program.
 This particular gem is intended to list off all Studio Ghibli films and provide you with the option to view further details about that film.
 My code is written in an abstract manner so that if Studio Ghibli were to make more films or if the site I pulled information from is updated my program won't break.

 ## Installation